This the multi-page printable view of this section. Click here to print.

 1. Choose Get project entries

-2. A list of eligible, unpaid project ledger entries opens:
+2. A list of eligible unpaid project ledger entries will appear.
+The system includes entries that:

 Statement status